ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 specialized version of access/paywall protocol.
 Some of the key differences are:

-1. The `amp-subscriptions` [authorization endpoint](#authorization-endpoint) is similar to the [`amp-access` authorization endpoint](../amp-access/amp-access.md#authorization-endpoint) but it's response is strictly defined and standardized.
+1. The `amp-subscriptions` [authorization endpoint](#authorization-endpoint) is similar to the [`amp-access` authorization endpoint](../amp-access/amp-access.md#authorization-endpoint) but its response is strictly defined and standardized.
 2. Instead of using `amp-access-hide` and `amp-access` attributes as described in [`amp-access` Access Content Markup](../amp-access/amp-access.md#access-content-markup), you'll need to use:
    -  [`subscription-section`](#subscriptions-section) to define sections of content for subscribers and non-subscribers.
    -  [`subscription-display`](#subscriptions-display) to display elements based on factors that are **not** related to the subscription that the user has.